paypal/paypal-here-sdk-web-distribution/README.md

 Installation
 ==============
 Similar to any other JS integration, you simply need to include a script tag on your site.
-The tag you need to include is:
+Include the following script as part of your 'Payment' and 'Setup' page to integrate with the PPH Web SDK:
 `<script src="https://www.paypalobjects.com/digitalassets/c/pph/content/retailsdk/js/pphwebsdk.min.js"></script>`

 All API’s are under the `pphwebsdk` namespace.